-La Casetta—‘the cottage’ in Italian—occupies a wonderful position near the end of a coveted no-through street in Highland Park, blending a bohemian chic aesthetic with period details within a mini compound.
+La Casetta—’ the cottage’ in Italian—occupies a beautiful position near the end of a coveted no-through street in Highland Park, blending a bohemian chic aesthetic with period details within a mini compound.

 As the home hits the market, owner Katharine Goodenow, a Kundalini yoga and meditation teacher, shares her love for the property at 1041 Milwaukee Avenue and reflects on why it was a dream to live here during the pandemic.

 “I lived in West Hollywood for quite a few years.
-I love trees and having outdoor space, and I really wanted a garden.
+I love trees and outdoor space, and I wanted a garden.